 There is a fine line between working out to relieve stress, and needing to work out in order to feel less stressed.

 Staying aware of this edge is the key to a healthy and balanced relationship with exercise.
 Learning to tolerate what comes up in the body whether it is, physical sensations, thoughts, feelings or trauma is one of the most significant learnings individuals recovering from exercise disorders can experience.
-In addition, as one finds their center they can meet their thoughts and emotions from a new grounded perspective.
+As one finds their center they can meet their thoughts and emotions from a new grounded perspective.

 A healed relationship with exercise means movement is used to enhance vitality and holistic wellness.
 The decision of whether or not to work out comes from a grounded and aware place in which an individual is wanting some form of movement in their body not needing it.
 It means rest days happen with ease and a respect for restoration.